 They are the real gems that influence most people on this planet.

-You, too, can develop the great leader within you if you acquire all the qualities of the great leaders.
+You, too, can develop a great leader within you if you acquire all the qualities of great leaders.

 Jot down the key points we discussed here.

 And try to implement them one by one.